How does a mineral discovery become a producing mine? Here the Investing News Network breaks down the key stages in the lifecycle of a mine.

 Companies only build mines if they are sure they have found a deposit valuable enough to justify the money they will have to spend to bring it into production.
 Costs they will need to cover relate to mine design and construction, operational expenses, plus mine closure and reclamation expenses.

 To determine the economic viability of a mineral deposit, mining companies generally complete several technical studies.
-These studies include preliminary economic assessments, along with prefeasibility and a feasibility studies.
+These studies include preliminary economic assessments, along with prefeasibility and feasibility studies.
 All three analyze and assess the same geological, engineering and economic factors, but the level of detail and precision is significantly different.

 In general, it takes two to three years for mining companies to amass this data.